Travel Guide to Surigao del Sur, Philippines

 3. Cagwait White Beach

-Enjoy this mini Boracay minus the crowd beach in Surigao del Sur.
+Enjoy this mini Boracay minus the crowd in Surigao del Sur.
 But just in case you like the crowd, you can visit the beach during Kaliguan Festival.
-This celebration lasts for a week celebration during the Feast of St. John the Baptist.
+This celebration lasts for a weekly celebration during the Feast of St. John the Baptist.

 - Entrance Fee – free

-- Accomodation – Many resorts around the area.
+- Accommodation – Many resorts around the area.